A new resonance-like feature in the outer disc of the Milky Way: Signature of an outer resonance

+The location of the second curve is quite interesting for two reasons.
+First, inwards of the second curve, is the dataset that was mapped by T21.
+In particular, they were the first to show the ridge just inside of this curve.
+We are now able to present a new feature of net positive radial motions just outside this second curve (marked by black arrows).
+That is, we find a clump of outward moving stars, with high radial action ($\sqrt{J_{R}}>0.15$ in \mcmillanpot{}), though as before we note subtle differences between the individual potentials.

 Our coverage extends out to almost \lz{}$/$\lsun{}$=2$.
-In the region beyond \lz{}$/$\lsun{}$>1.7$, there is a strong blue overdensity in \autoref{fig:actions_rvs_rgb_nvr}.
-This could be another interesting feature worth exploring, though we remind the reader of possible artefacts at the edge of our data coverage (see also \drimmelgaia{}).
+In the region beyond \lz{}$/$\lsun{}$>1.7$, there is a notable feature of negative radial motions (in blue) in \autoref{fig:actions_rvs_rgb_nvr}.
+This could be another interesting feature worth exploring, as we see it regardless of which distance estimator is used, those from \cite{Bailer-Jones:2021}, or inverse parallax (not shown here).
+We do however, remind the reader of possible artefacts at the edge of our data coverage (see also \drimmelgaia{}).